 What is the difference between Pull and Push marketing ?

 Taking the product to the customers or getting the customers to come to you ?
-It is a strategic choice which depends of the product promotion you want.
-But mostly, the push strategy is chosen by small and medium size business and the pull marketing is easier for large companies, which have a communication budget more important.
+It is a strategic choice which depends on the product promotion you want.
+But mostly, the push strategy is chosen by small and medium-size business and pull marketing is easier for large companies, which have a communication budget more important.

-The pull and push marketing are different methods but they have the same result : to be more competitive and to attract more and more customers.
-Most of companies choose the both strategies in order to set up their strategy.
+The pull and push marketing are different methods but they have the same result: to be more competitive and to attract more and more customers.
+Most companies choose both strategies in order to set up their strategy.
 The pull and push marketing are complementary.

 If you want more information about marketing strategies, contact us!